Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 Recommended route:

-A well-planned one-day cherry blossom itinerary would typically start at Shinjuku Gyoen in the morning, when the park is quiet and the light is gentle.
-It would then continue to Ueno Park around midday, to experience the lively hanami atmosphere, before concluding at Chidorigafuchi in the late afternoon or early evening.
-This would be timed perfectly to coincide with the sunset and evening illuminations.
+1. A well-planned one-day cherry blossom itinerary would typically start at Shinjuku Gyoen in the morning, when the park is quiet and the light is gentle.

 Instead of offering single-day tours, UME Travel designs multi-destination journeys across Japan.
 Cherry blossom viewing in Tokyo is just one of the highlights of a broader spring itinerary.
-These routes are planned around Tokyo's weather in March and often continue on to Mount Fuji, Kyoto, Osaka and other regions, creating a smooth and well-paced seasonal journey.
+These routes are planned around Tokyo's weather in March and often continue to Mount Fuji, Kyoto, Osaka, and other regions, creating a smooth and well-paced seasonal journey.

 Each tailor-made itinerary includes private car travel with a professional guide for cherry blossom visits in Tokyo, allowing for flexible timing as weather and bloom conditions change.
-Accommodation, breakfast, attraction tickets, domestic transport and Shinkansen tickets between cities are all arranged in advance, so you can enjoy Japan’s spring scenery without worrying about logistics.
+Accommodation, breakfast, attraction tickets, domestic transport, and Shinkansen tickets between cities are all arranged in advance, so you can enjoy Japan’s spring scenery without worrying about logistics.

 Contact our travel specialists to design a fully customised Japan itinerary.
 Make Tokyo’s cherry blossoms one of the highlights of your well-planned multi-city journey.